Gavin Richardson: Jan 01 2023

 IDEAL FOR: Anyone who suffers with arm pump/numbness or just likes the feel of a soft grip.

 The Bartender Pro on the left vs The Bartender on the right. you can see the grip is very similar apart from what can only be described as magical grip enhancing Minnaar fins.

 In conclusion, Burgtec offer a curated range of high-quality grips to suit most people and their riding styles.

 The Bartender grip is a great value hardwearing grip, suitable for people with smaller hands or if you like the feel of a narrower grip.

-While the Bartender pro editions are ridden by some of the biggest names in the MTB industry, great for long days in the saddle and all weather riding due to their grippy compond.
+The Bartender pro editions are ridden by some of the biggest names in MTB, great for long days in the saddle and all weather riding due to their grippy compound.